MicrosoftDocs/OfficeDocs-SharePoint/OneDriveForBusiness/manage-sharing.md

 3. Specify any advanced settings for external sharing.

+    > [!IMPORTANT]
-    IMPORTANT: These settings apply to both SharePoint and OneDrive.
+    > These settings apply to both SharePoint and OneDrive.
 The settings you change in the OneDrive admin center sync with your settings in the SharePoint admin center.

   - **Allow or block sharing with people on specific domains**.
 You specify a list of allowed or blocked domains.
 Note that if you allow shareable links (which don't require sign-in), users who share items with these links can share with anyone, including people who have accounts on restricted domains.
 This setting is the same as the setting on the sharing page in the SharePoint admin center.
 For more info, see [Restricted domains sharing in SharePoint Online and OneDrive for Business](https://support.office.com/article/5d7589cd-0997-4a00-a2ba-2320ec49c4e9)

   - **External users must accept sharing invitations using the same account that the invitations were sent to**.
 This lets you control the accounts external users use to access shared items.